-Subject to postponement in the event of a market disruption event and as described under "Description of Notes - Payment at Maturity" and "Description of Notes - Postponement of a Determination Date - C. Notes linked to a single Index" in the accompanying product supplement no. 206-A-I

-Investing in the Buffered Notes involves a number of risks.
+Subject to postponement in the event of a market disruption event and as described under "Description of Notes - Payment at Maturity" and "Description of Notes - Postponement of a Determination Date - C. Notes linked to a single Index" in the accompanying product supplement no. 206-A-I Investing in the Notes involves a number of risks.
 See "Risk Factors" beginning on page PS-16 of the accompanying product supplement no. 206-A-I and "Selected Risk Considerations" beginning on page TS-2 of this term sheet.

-Neither the Securities and Exchange Commission nor any state securities commission has approved or disapproved of the notes or passed upon the accuracy or the adequacy of this term sheet or the accompanying product supplement prospectus supplement and prospectus.
+Neither the Securities and Exchange Commission nor any state securities commission has approved or disapproved of the notes or passed upon the accuracy or the adequacy of this term sheet or the accompanying product supplement, prospectus supplement and prospectus.
 Any representation to the contrary is a criminal offense.

-Price to Public (1) Fees and Commissions (2) Proceeds to Us

-Per note \$ \$ \$

-Total \$ \$ \$
+Price to Public (1) Fees and Commissions (2) Proceeds to Us Per note \$ \$ \$ Total \$ \$ \$ (1) The price to the pub (1) The price to the public includes the estimated cost of bedging our obligations under the potes through one or more of our affiliates

-- (1) The price to the public includes the estimated cost of hedging our obligations under the notes through one or more of our affiliates. - [If the notes priced today, J.P.
-Morgan Securities LLC and assuming a Maximum Total Return of 10.25%, which we refer to as JPMS, acting as agent for JPMorgan Chase & Co., would receive a commission of approximately \$12.50 per \$1,000 principal amount note.
+The price to the public includes the estimated cost of hedging our obligations under the notes through one or more of our affiliates.
+If the notes priced today, J.P.
+Morgan Securities LLC, which we refer to as JPMS, acting as agent for JPMorgan Chase & Co., would receive a commission of approximately \$31.50 per \$1,000 principal amount note and would use a portion of that commission to allow selling concessions to other dealers of approximately \$20.00 per \$1,000 principal amount note include concessions to be allowed to selling dealers and concessions to be allowed to any arranging dealer.
 This commission includes the projected profits that our affiliates expect to realize, some of which may be allowed to other unaffiliated dealers, for assuming risks inherent in hedging our obligations under the notes.
-The actual commission received by JPMS may be more or less than \$12.50 and will depend on market conditions on the pricing date.
-In no event will the commission received by JPMS, which includes amounts that may be allowed to other dealers, exceed \$30.00 per \$1,000 principal amount note.
-See "Plan of Distribution (Conflicts of Interest)" beginning on page PS-89 of the accompanying product supplement no. 206-A-I and "Supplemental Plan of Distribution" on the last page of this term sheet.]
+The actual commission received by JPMS may be more or less than \$31.50 and will depend on market conditions on the pricing date.
+In no event will the commission received by JPMS, which includes amounts that may be allowed to other dealers, exceed \$40.00 per \$1,000 principal amount note.
+See "Plan of Distribution (Conflicts of Interest)" beginning on page PS-89 of the accompanying product supplement no. 206-A-I and "Supplemental Plan of Distribution" on the last page of this term sheet.